How Read Right Was Developed

 - 2010: A highly-regarded education research firm (Education Northwest, formerly known as the Northwest Education Research Laboratory) receives a contract from a non-profit foundation not associated with Dr. Dee or Read Right Systems to conduct an independent, controlled study of the Read Right Reading Intervention Program, as replicated by classroom teachers and aides in middle and high schools.
 Results document “significant positive effect” (effect size: .23 with a probability that results were achieved by chance of p=.000) after just one semester of implementation, with an average of only 18 hours of tutoring.

 - 2010: Read Right’s new Online Tutoring Service is developed and launched; 2010 is the program’s trial year.

-- 2010: Read Right Systems applies to be included on the national Response to Intervention (RTI) list (December 2010)
+- 2010: Read Right Systems applies and is accepted to be included on the national Response to Intervention (RTI) list (December 2010)

 - 2011: Education Northwest’s research of Read Right methodology is reviewed and rated highly by the National Center on Response to Intervention for RTI.
 Read Right methodology is included on the national RTI list.